 In the following Table 4, the identified target audience groups are linked with the respective proposed communication and dissemination channels.
-However, the presented link between them, doesn't mean that those channels will be strictly and exclusively linked as presented, throughout the duration of the project.
-Those tools are initially estimated to be the most efficient to deliver the described key message to each target audience and will be updated periodically during the life cycle of the project through the constant development process of the PARITY DCP.
+However, the presented link between them, does not mean that those channels will be strictly and exclusively linked only as presented throughout the project duration.
+Those tools are were estimated to be the most efficient to deliver the described key message to each target audience and will be updated periodically during the life cycle of the project through the constant development process of the PARITY DCP.
+Thus, this table will be updated in different versions of this report, if needed.
+For this second version, no updates have been applied.